Two day table tennis marathon raises almost £4k

 Tuesday 22nd April 2014

-The 2 Day Table Tennis Marathon at London Jewish Cultural Centre in North London was inspired by a 5-day adult world record for playing table tennis non-stop.
+The two Day Table Tennis Marathon at London Jewish Cultural Centre in North London was inspired by a five-day adult world record for playing table tennis non-stop.
 The fundraising event was inspired by the boys’ meeting with boxer Mark Prince, whose son was stabbed outside his school.

 “In honour of his son, Mark created an anti-knife crime foundation, which works with London's Air Ambulance so that if anyone is stabbed and seriously injured, the helicopter could get there faster and save more lives,” said the boys, who met the founder of Kiyan Prince Foundation in their local boxing gym.